Chocolate Blackberry Cake

 Below are some swaps and substitutions that can be made in this buttercream recipe.

-• Dark Chocolate Chips – You can use chocolate chips, baking chocolate, or good-quality chocolate bars to melt and add into the frosting.
+- Dark Chocolate Chips – You can use chocolate chips, baking chocolate, or good-quality chocolate bars to melt and add to the frosting.
 I like to use dark chocolate, but you can also use milk or semi-sweet chocolate if you have a strong preference.

 Making This Chocolate Blackberry Cake in Different Sizes